neuronsimulator/nrn/docs/python/visualization/rvarplt.rst

-.. class:: RangeVarPlot

-    Syntax:
-        ``h.RangeVarPlot("rangevar" [, start_segment, stop_segment])``
+.. class:: h.RangeVarPlot("rangevar" [, start_segment, stop_segment])

-        ``h.RangeVarPlot(py_callable [, start_segment, stop_segment])``
+           h.RangeVarPlot(py_callable [, start_segment, stop_segment])

-    Description:
     Class for making a space plot. eg. voltage as function of path between two points on a cell.
 Specification of the start and stop segments is optional, but if one is specified both must be specified.

     For Interviews plotting, an object of this type needs to be inserted in a Graph with ``g.addobject(rvp)``.
 Alternatively, in NEURON 7.7+, the RangeVarPlot's plot method can be used to plot a snapshot of the values on a Graph object, a bokeh plot, a matplotlib plot, or anything with a compatible interface to the last two.
     By default, the location of the path nearest the root is location 0 (the origin) of the space plot.

     If the *rangevar* does not exist at certain places in the path it is assumed to have a value of 0.

     The first form where *rangevar* is "*v*" or "*m_hh*", etc. is very efficient since the object can store pointers to the variables for fast plotting.

     The second form is much slower since the expression must be executed by the interpreter for each point along the path for each plot.
 Execution of the expression is equivalent to
     \ ``for sec in h.allsec(): for seg in sec: f(seg.x)`` where the expression is the body of f.
 All section-dependent NEURON functions will default to the correct section for the call; i.e. there is no need to say ``sec=`` unless you want to refer to a section that is not the one whose data is being plotted.
 The current section may be read via ``h.cas()``.

     In NEURON 7.7+, RangeVarPlot's constructor takes optional begin and end arguments.
     In Python, these would typically be segments, but they can also be normalized position on a single segment.

     .. seealso::
         :func:`distance`, :meth:`Graph.addobject`, :meth:`RangeVarPlot.plot`